 Progression from the Years 7–10 curriculum

-The Western Australian Curriculum: Languages Year 7 to Year 10 is organised through two interrelated strands: Communicating and Understanding.
-Communicating is focused on using language for communicative purposes in interpreting, creating, and exchanging meaning, while Understanding involves examining language and culture as resources for interpreting and creating meaning.
+The Western Australian Curriculum: Languages Year 7 to Year 10 is organised through two interrelated strands: Communicating and Understanding language and culture.
+Communicating is focused on using language for communicative purposes in interpreting, creating, and exchanging meaning, while Understanding language and culture involves analysing language and culture as resources for interpreting and shaping meaning in intercultural exchange.

 These strands reflect three important aspects of language learning: performance of communication, analysing various aspects of language and culture involved in communication, and understanding oneself as a communicator.

-This syllabus continues to develop the knowledge, understandings and skills that ensure students communicate in Korean, understand language, culture and learning and their relationship, and thereby develop an intercultural capability in communication.
+This syllabus continues to develop the knowledge, understandings and skills that ensure students communicate in Korean, understand language, culture and learning and their relationship, and thereby develop an intercultural communication capability. .

 Representation of the General Capabilities